-The planned sequence of events for entering the atmosphere, descending and landing is essentially the same for each of the two rover missions, though the operation will take several seconds more for Spirit because its landing target is at a slightly lower elevation than Opportunity's.
-On both spacecraft, 15 minutes before atmospheric entry, the protective aeroshell encasing the lander and rover will separate from the cruise stage, whose role will at that point be finished.
+The planned sequence of events for entering the atmosphere, descending and landing is essentially the same for each of the two rover missions.
+Fifteen minutes before atmospheric entry, the protective aeroshell encasing the lander and rover will separate from the cruise stage, whose role will at that point be finished.
 Each cruise stage will ultimately impact Mars.